Ophelia-Heyes/emojEncode/README.md

   ### downscale
   This is the integer with which to divide the source resolution.
 Set to 1 to output at the original image resolution.
 It's recomended to keep this number higher, especially when rendering video, as the conversion takes a lot of processing time.
 Defaults to **20**

-  ### dictFile
-  This defines the source dictionary json file for the emoji color values.
-It defaults to the file **"emojiGamutPartitioned.json"**, which is a list of dictionaries seperated by average color value.
-Unless you intend to reorganize the data structure, keep this at it's default.

   ### srcFile
   The source image filename to be converted, if not using the webcam feature.
 It will accept any three channel RGB image.